Economics

 For more information, click here.

-Space particularly designed to disseminate research carried out by professors from the Economics Undergraduate Program at Universidad de Lima, which has been published or are under publication process in indexed journals.
-The final goal is to foster collaboration among professors with common interests, promote the formation of multidisciplinary research teams, and incorporate students into the development of scientific projects.
+A space dedicated to presenting research conducted by faculty of the Economics Program at Universidad de Lima, whether already published or currently under review in indexed journals.
+It aims to foster collaboration among professors with common interests, support the creation of multidisciplinary research groups, and involve students into scientific project development.

 Information